John Rogers Musselman

 John Rogers Musselman (1 December 1890, Gettysburg, Pennsylvania – 8 August 1968, Cleveland) was an American mathematician, specializing in algebraic geometry and known for Musselman's theorem.

 J. R. Musselman received his A.B. in 1910 from Pennsylvania College and his Ph.D. from Johns Hopkins University in 1916 under Arthur Byron Coble with thesis A set of eight self-associated points in space.
-Musselman was a teaching assistant at Gettysburg Academy from 1910 to 1912 and an instructor in mathematics at the University of Illinois in 1916–1918 and then at Washington University in St. Louis in 1920–1928.
-He was a professor mathematics at Western Reserve University from 1928 until his retirement as professor emeritus in 1961.
+Musselman was a teaching assistant at Gettysburg Academy from 1910 to 1912 and an instructor in mathematics at the University of Illinois Urbana-Champaign in 1916–1918 and then at Washington University in St. Louis in 1920–1928.
+He was a professor of mathematics at Western Reserve University from 1928 until his retirement as professor emeritus in 1961.

 He was an Invited Speaker of the International Congress of Mathematicians in 1936 in Oslo.